doritoes/Persona-Passwords-Study/README.md

 - The process to expand to a more "work password" was complex enough that we there were only a 4 passwords that appeared more than once
 - Identifing common roots in real life password dumps could greatly improve password guessing
 - Understanding the real life personal behind a password can be very instructive in password guessing

+On Pwned passwords:
+- 84% of the "personal" passwords were in the HIBP database
+  - Some funny passwords that weren't pwned
+    - securempls
+    - SiestaTime
+    - mountainhike
+- 1 (<0.1%) of the "work" passwords was in the HIBP database
+  - in part due to the median "work" password length of 19
+  - in part due to the healthy adoption of symbols
+- TODO how did this look after the cracking run?

 Interesting but requires further study:
 - Deliberately mispelling words in passwords was not explored